What is a Christian Counselor?

 Psychologists hold a doctoral degree in psychology, with further training in theology or pastoral counseling for those focusing on Christian counseling.
 They focus largely on research and assessments for psychological disorders but many also offer psychotherapy (counseling).

-So, how do you choose the right Christian counselor for you?
+How do you choose the right Christian counselor for you?

 You unique needs will determine which one is best for your current season of life.
 If you need spiritual support, consider pastoral counselors.
 For mental health issues, LPCs, LMFTs, LCSWs, or clinical psychologists with a Christian focus may be a better fit.